-Last night in the NHL: Red-hot Devils stay perfect, notes, highlights, oddities
+Wednesday night in the NHL: Red-hot Devils stay perfect, notes, highlights, oddities

 Ovechkin stays hot

-After a quick one-game break from not scoring goals, Alexander Ovechkin returned to scoring goals on Wednesday night.
+After a quick one-game break from scoring goals, Alex Ovechkin returned to scoring goals Wednesday night.
 The Caps dropped the season's first rivalry matchup against the Pittsburgh Penguins 3-2, but Ovechkin got on the board with his eighth goal in four games.

 The primary assist on Ovechkin's goal went to Washington's Swedish rookie Christian Djoos , who had a big night.
 The 23-year-old also tallied the first goal of his career on a one-timed blast that found its way past Matt Murray .
 The Djoos is officially loose.